rotunda-uvap/uvapweb/content/homepage/current/index.md

 templateKey: homepage
 title: Current
 top_banner:
-  - banner_title: European Friends of the American Revolution
+  - banner_title: The Tory's Wife
-    banner_author: Andrew J. O’Shaughnessy, John A. Ragosta, and Marie-Jeanne Rossignol, eds.
+    banner_author: Cynthia A. Kierner
-    banner_subtitle: Now Available
+    banner_subtitle: A Woman and Her Family in Revolutionary America
-    banner_id: "5407"
+    banner_id: "5979"
-    banner_quote: A compelling reminder that we must consider the birth of the United States in its proper context.
+    banner_quote: Reveals the untiring efforts of the indomitable Jane to claim her rights as a citizen of the new republic.
-    banner_attr: Patrick Griffin, University of Notre Dame
+    banner_attr: Mary Beth Norton, Cornell University
 related_book:
   - "5744"
   - "5617"